Herat: Pearl of Khorasan

-Modern history
+Modern history (1500-2023)

 By the early 18th century Herat was governed by the Abdali Afghans.
 After Nader Shah's death in 1747, Ahmad Shah Durrani took possession of the city and became part of the Durrani Empire.

 In 1793, Herat became independent for several years when Afghanistan underwent a civil war between different sons of Timur Shah.
 The Iranians had multiple wars with Herat between 1801 and 1837 (1804, 1807, 1811, 1814, 1817, 1818, 1821, 1822, 1825, 1833).
 The Iranians besieged the city in 1837, but the British helped the Heratis in repelling them.
-In 1856, they invaded again, and briefly managed to take the city on October 25; it led directly to the Anglo-Persian War.
+In 1856, they invaded again, and briefly managed to take the city on 25 October; it led directly to the Anglo-Persian War.
 In 1857 hostilities between the Iranians and the British ended after the Treaty of Paris was signed, and the Persian troops withdrew from Herat in September 1857.
-Afghanistan conquered Herat on May 26, 1863, under Dost Muhammad Khan, two weeks before his death.
+Afghanistan conquered Herat on 26 May 1863, under Dost Muhammad Khan, two weeks before his death.

 The famous Musalla of Gawhar Shah of Herat, a large Islamic religious complex consisting of five minarets, several mausoleums along with mosques and madrasas was dynamited during the Panjdeh incident to prevent their usage by the advancing Russian forces.
 Some emergency preservation work was carried out at the site in 2001 which included building protective walls around the Gawhar Shad Mausoleum and Sultan Husain Madrasa, repairing the remaining minaret of Gawhar Shad's Madrasa, and replanting the mausoleum garden.

+In the aftermath of the Afghan Civil War (1928–1929), Herat was the last stronghold of Saqqawist resistance, holding out until 1931 when it was retaken by forces loyal to Mohammad Nadir Shah.

 In the 1960s, engineers from the United States built Herat Airport, which was used by the Soviet forces during the Democratic Republic of Afghanistan in the 1980s.
 Even before the Soviet invasion at the end of 1979, there was a substantial presence of Soviet advisors in the city with their families.